connorfcruz/cruz-connor-portfolio/docs/networking/assignment6.md

 **Bridged Mode**

-Note that when switching to Bridged mode, the *Bridged Interface* must match that of the Mac's active connection the the router (WiFi/Ethernet).
+Note that when switching to Bridged mode, the *Bridged Interface* must match that of the Mac's active connection to the the router (WiFi/Ethernet).

 This is the output after running `ip a` in bridged mode: